 Tate's Hell Wildlife Management Area

-Managed in cooperation with
+Managed in cooperation with the Florida Forest Service.

-Tate's Hell WMA extends over more than 187,700 acres in Franklin and Liberty counties near Carrabelle.
+Tate's Hell Wildlife Management Area (WMA) extends over more than 187,700 acres in Franklin and Liberty counties near Carrabelle.
 It is bordered by Highway 98 on the south and Apalachicola National Forest to the north and west.
 The wildlife management area is part of the close to 200,000-acre Tate's Hell State Forest.
-In the 1960s and 1970s the previous owners developed this area as a commercial forest, digging drainage ditches and building roads that significantly altered the hydrology of the forest.
-In the early 1990s the state began purchasing the land to protect Apalachicola Bay.
-Since then, the Florida Forest Service has prescriptively burned most of the pinelands, re-established the native longleaf pine over a major portion of the forest, and worked to restore large areas of grassy savannahs.
+In the 1960s and 1970s, the previous owners developed this area as a commercial forest, digging drainage ditches and building roads that significantly altered the hydrology of the forest.
+In the early 1990s, the state began purchasing the land to protect Apalachicola Bay.
+Since then, the Florida Forest Service has control burned most of the pinelands, re-established the native longleaf pine over a major portion of the forest, and worked to restore large areas of grassy savannahs.
 Several stands of the distinctive "dwarf" cypress exist on the forest.
 Visit the Ralph G. Kendrick Dwarf Cypress Boardwalk to observe these unusual trees.